ringcentral/ringcentral-api-docs/docs/voice/call-log/details.md

 ## Create Test Data

-1. There are a few ways you can do this, but the easiest way is to login to the RingCentral [unified app sandbox](https://app.devtest.ringcentral.com/) via the web and to place and receive calls from that phone.
+1. There are a few ways you can do this, but the easiest way is to login to the RingCentral [unified app](https://app.ringcentral.com/) via the web and to place and receive calls from that phone.

 2. Make sure to record one of these calls by pressing the `Record` button in the soft phone and ensuring the call lasts for at least 30-60 seconds, then click the `Record` button again to stop the recording.